Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 # Deep Learning

 Deep learning is the modern version of artificial neural networks full of tricks and techniques.
-In mathematics, it is nonlinear nonconvex and composite of many functions.
+In mathematics, it is nonlinear non-convex and composite of many functions.
 Its name -deep learning- is to distinguish from the classical machine learning "shallow" methods.
 However, its complexity makes it yet engineering even art far from science.
 There is no first principle in deep learning but trial and error.
 In theory, we do not clearly understand how to design more robust and efficient network architecture; in practice, we can apply it to diverse fields.
 It is considered as one approach to artificial intelligence